Assisted dying: What is the law in the UK and what could change?

 A bill to legalise assisted dying in England and Wales will be formally introduced in the House of Commons this week, returning the divisive debate to parliament.

-The debate and first vote on the bill are not expected to take place until the end of next month, but it will mark the first time the issue has been voted on in the Commons in almost a decade.
+The debate and first vote on the bill this week will mark the first time the issue has been voted on in the Commons in almost a decade.

 An Assisted Dying Bill, which would have allowed some terminally ill adults to ask for medical help to end their life, went before the Commons in 2015 and was rejected by MPs.